ImperialCollegeLondon/RCDS-introduction-to-fortran/README.md

 If you wish to bring your own laptop, you will need to install a Fortran compiler and a text editor on your machine.
 See the relevant sections of this file for instructions.

+Some basic usage of the command line will be required on this course.
+Students should read [this guide](https://wiki.imperial.ac.uk/pages/viewpage.action?spaceKey=HPC&title=Command+lines) up to and including the section "Changing Directories".
+You do not need to log on to CX1 as the guide suggests, but should try to follow the commands in the program you are using to run the compiler.

 ### Webinar

 This course involves writing, compiling and running Fortran code.
 You will need to install a Fortran compiler and a text editor on your machine.
 See the relevant sections of this file for instructions.

+Some basic usage of the command line will be required on this course.
+Students should read [this guide](https://wiki.imperial.ac.uk/pages/viewpage.action?spaceKey=HPC&title=Command+lines) up to and including the section "Changing Directories".
+You do not need to log on to CX1 as the guide suggests, but should try to follow the commands in the program you are using to run the compiler.

 ### Compiling Fortran on Your Own Machine